davisidarta/topometry/docs/quickstart.md

-# Quick-start
+# Quick-start cheat-sheet

 ## Fitting a TopOGraph
 Now, let's go through a quick start!

-TopOMetry functions around
+TopOMetry functions around the `TopOGraph` class.
+It contains dictionaries, attributes and functions to analyse your data.
 From a  data matrix ``data`` (np.ndarray, pd.DataFrame or sp.csr_matrix), you can set up a ``TopoGraph`` with default parameters: